Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/deactivate/index.md

 ---

-# How to Deactivcate a Service Asset
+# How to Deactivate a Service Asset

 **This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to deactivate a specific service asset.**